RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

    - It may reuse an existing mesh, including loading one from file or taking one from a loaded asset
  - Log failures

-The default MeshGenerator is used by the OverlayGenerator to generate geometry for an overlay.
+The default MeshGenerator is used by the OverlayGenerator to generate geometry for an overlay when the config does not specify a MeshGenerator.

 ## ITextureGenerator